ttscoff/bunch/bunch-files/logic.md

 # Conditional Logic
 {:.no_toc}

-If you want to make your Bunches more flexible, performing different tasks based on various criteria, conditional logic can add flexibility and control.
+If you want to have your Bunches perform different tasks based on various criteria, conditional logic can add flexibility and control.

 * Table of Contents
 {:toc}